sreuter/node-speakable/README.md

 It's pure JavaScript magic...
 Ok, not yet!
 Currently node-speakable needs you to __put a binary of ```sox```__ into the modules (into lib) folder to do the recording.
 The actual voice recognition is then achieved trough a POST to the the Google Speech API.

+## Setup

+You'll need to ensure that you turn the Google Speech API selection to 'ON' in the API Console.
+If you don't see it there, you might want to check out this first: http://www.chromium.org/developers/how-tos/api-keys.
+For the example project, you'll also need to set the environment variable GKEY in your shell to your API key.

 ## Example usage (node example.js)

 ```javascript